ralwani/azure-docs/articles/sentinel/sap-deploy-solution.md

       --resource-group $kvgp
     ```

 1. Assign an access policy, including GET, LIST, and SET permissions to the VM's managed identity.
+    **Option1: From Portal**:
     In Azure Key Vault, select to **Access Policies** > **Add Access Policy - Secret Permissions: Get, List, and Set** > **Select Principal**.
 Enter your [VM's name](#deploy-a-linux-vm-for-your-sap-data-connector), and then select **Add** > **Save**.

     For more information, see the [Key Vault documentation](../key-vault/general/assign-access-policy-portal.md).
+    **Oprion2: Using CLI scripts**:
 1. Run the following command to get the [VM's principal ID](#deploy-a-linux-vm-for-your-sap-data-connector), entering the name of your Azure resource group:

     ```azurecli